rangsimanketkaew/deepcv/tutorials/3-training-model.md

 - [Step 1: Prepare input file for Diels-Alder reaction](#step-1-prepare-input-file-for-diels-alder-reaction)
 - [Step 2: Train model](#step-2-train-model)

-Note: DeepCV now accepts dataset only in NumPy's compress file formats (.npz).
+Note: DeepCV now accepts datasets only in NumPy's compressed file formats (.npz).

 ## Step 1: Prepare input file for Diels-Alder reaction

 DeepCV's input file needed to be prepared in a JSON file format (dictionary-like).
-The following example shows an input file for training model using an autoencoder with 5 hidden layers.
-The first 3 hidden layers contain 2 encoded layers and 1 latent encoded layer (middle layer) and the rest are 2 decoded layers for reconstruction.
-On the other hand, the size of 2 hidden layers that opposite each other, e.g. input and output layers, 1st and 5th hidden layers, must be the same.
+The following example shows an input file for training a model using DAENN with five hidden layers.
+The first three hidden layers contain two encoded layers and one latent encoded layer (middle layer).
+The rest layers are two decoded layers for reconstruction.
+On the other hand, the size of two hidden layers that are opposite of each other, e.g., input and output layers, 1st and 5th hidden layers, must be the same.

 ```JSON
 {